jfavaron/favawiki/home.md

 Should never have to manually set up or lose data on the Wiki again.
 Also the files are now portable to other systems (or just readable via git....)

 https://github.com/jfavaron/favawiki

+Has two separate containers, a mongo db and the main one.
+If needed, exec into the image and go use `cd /logs` to look at log outputs.

+## /opt/

+### Portainer
+Meant for controlling all of the other docker containers.
+Port 9000

+### Plex
+For movies, tv shows, images, recordings, music.
+Port 32400

+### Couchpotato
+For downloading Movies
+Port 5050

+### Snipe
+For tracking all inventory in the house
+Port 81

+Also has a mysql db running on Port 32768